ASFHyP3/hyp3-docs/docs/using/paid_processing.md

       confirmation emails indicating when the order was received and processed, and if there are any issues that need to be resolved.

-4. Enter your payment information, and click the **Continue** button to access the order confirmation and receipt pages.
+4. Enter your payment information, and click the **Continue** button.

+5. Review your order details, and click the **Submit Order** button if everything is correct.

+6. An order summary will be displayed, which you can print if desired.
+It will also be sent to the email you entered during checkout.

 ### Order Confirmation

-An email is sent when your order is successfully submitted.
+An email is sent to you when your order is successfully submitted.
 It includes the details about your purchase, including the EDL username(s) to which the credits will be assigned.
 If you notice any errors, send an email to uso@asf.alaska.edu describing the issue.

 ### Order Completion